Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Packet Processing

-Once the raw data from the routers is collected, they are processed to get the wireless information.
-Firstly, the raw data is converted into pcap format.
-The routers save the packets in non-chronological order.
+Once the packets from the routers are collected, they are sorted and processed.
+The routers record the packets in non-chronological order.
 Therefore, the packet processor sorts the packets by timestamp in order to synchronize the packets from multiple routers.
-Afterwards, the packets are sorted by the type of wireless device: AP, WDS, bridged device, or mobile device.
+Note that malformed Wi-Fi packets are discarded due to having incorrect information.
+Afterwards, the packets are sorted by the type of wireless device: AP, wireless distribution system (WDS), bridged device, or mobile device.
 APs are found by looking at the source MAC addresses of the beacon frames.
 WDS are identified when the packets have ToDS=1 and FromDS=1.
 Bridged devices are identified when the packets have FromDS=1 and the source MAC addresses do not equal the BSSIDs.
 The remaining wireless devices are categorized as mobile devices.
 For the purposes of this paper, only the packets from the mobile devices are used for contact tracing.

-Many mobile devices randomize their MAC addresses to prevent user tracking and identification~\cite{martin2017study}.
-In order to solve this problem, a MAC clustering system has been developed to group randomized MAC addresses originating from the same device into the same cluster.
-The clustering system can be broken down into two main steps: isolating MAC addresses by their specific packet and applying the clustering algorithm to each packet group.
-Non-randomized MAC addresses often appear together with randomized MAC addresses.
-In order to cluster MAC addresses, a unique fingerprint has to be created for each MAC address.
-Mobile devices regularly broadcast model specific information that remains constant throughout the lifetime of the device~\cite{robyns2017macfingerprinting}.
-Subsequently, the model specific information from the packets are extracted and formatted into a binary fingerprint vectors.

-The second step is to cluster MAC addresses based on the binary fingerprint vectors, where each cluster has MAC addresses that share the same binary fingerprint vector.
-Clustering is done using a ball tree, constructed using hamming distance.
-Then, the ball tree is queried to return each leaf such that the leaf’s neighbours have a relative hamming distance of zero.
-The returned result from the query is used to form buckets, with each bucket being a set of MAC addresses that all have an identical binary fingerprint.